chaoss/wg-risk/README.md

 - Repeatable methodology for discovering value
 - MVP Tooling with Development Roadmap

-In the long term, we’d like to publish trusted industry-standard Value Metrics.
+In the long term, we’d like to publish trusted industry-standard Risk Metrics.
 A kind of S&P for software development, an authoritative source for metrics significance and industry norms.